 EIP is a family focused reduced caseload that emphasizes matching the entire family to local resources.
 The family-focused case planning is particularly important given the parents' demonstrated inability to adequately supervise and discipline their children.
 In addition, youth are immersed in valuable programs and activities at a level that facilitates competency development.

 Part III.
-Youthful Offender Block Grant (YOBG) Authority: Welfare & Institutions Code Section 1961(a) - On or before May 1 of each year, each county shall prepare and submit to the Board of State and Community Corrections a Juvenile Justice Development Plan on its proposed programs, strategies, and system enhancements for the next fiscal year from the Youthful Offender Block Grant Fund described in Section 1951.
-The plan shall include all of the following: (1) A description of the programs, placements, services, strategies, and system enhancements to be funded by the block grant allocation pursuant to this chapter, including, but not limited to, the programs, tools, and strategies outlined in Section 1960.
-(2) A description of how the plan relates to or supports the county's overall strategy for dealing with youthful offenders who have not committed an offense described in subdivision (b) of Section 707, and who are no longer eligible for commitment to the Division of Juvenile Facilities under Section 733 as of September 1, 2007.
-(3) A description of any regional agreements or arrangements to be supported by the block grant allocation pursuant to this chapter.
-(4) A description of how the programs, placements, services, or strategies identified in the plan coordinate with multiagency juvenile justice plans and programs under paragraph (4) of subdivision (b) of Section 30061 of the Government Code.
-A. Strategy for Non-707(b) Offenders Describe your county's overall strategy for dealing with non-707(b) youthful offenders who are not eligible for commitment to the Division of Juvenile Justice.
+Youthful Offender Block Grant (YOBG)

+Authority: Welfare & Institutions Code Section 1961(a) - On or before May 1 of each year, each county shall prepare and submit to the Board of State and Community Corrections a Juvenile Justice Development Plan on its proposed programs, strategies, and system enhancements for the next fiscal year from the Youthful Offender Block Grant Fund described in Section 1951.
+The plan shall include all of the following:

+- (1) A description of the programs, placements, services, strategies, and system enhancements to be funded by the block grant allocation pursuant to this chapter, including, but not limited to, the programs, tools, and strategies outlined in Section 1960. - (2) A description of how the plan relates to or supports the county's overall strategy for dealing with youthful offenders who have not committed an offense described in subdivision (b) of Section 707, and who are no longer eligible for commitment to the Division of Juvenile Facilities under Section 733 as of September 1, 2007. - (3) A description of any regional agreements or arrangements to be supported by the block grant allocation pursuant to this chapter. - (4) A description of how the programs, placements, services, or strategies identified in the plan coordinate with multiagency juvenile justice plans and programs under paragraph (4) of subdivision (b) of Section 30061 of the Government Code.

+A. Strategy for Non-707(b) Offenders

+Describe your county's overall strategy for dealing with non-707(b) youthful offenders who are not eligible for commitment to the Division of Juvenile Justice.
 Explain how this Plan relates to or supports that strategy.

 JJCPA currently funded programs have been enhanced using the YOBG funds.
 As a result of our collaboration with community based organizations, services available to these youth will continue to include group counseling, parent education, and tutoring.
 Youth newly entering the juvenile justice system will undergo a Risk Assessment to determine their risk and strengths.
 Minors rating a medium to high risk score will be processed through our probation intake department where they will be investigated further.
 These youth may be subjected to our Juvenile Review Board, Informal probation or their case may be referred to the District Attorney's office for prosecution and possible wardship.

+B. Regional Agreements

+1 1 11 VODO (1 1)accriha any regional agreements or arra angements to he SUDDATED WITH Y()K(= funds ally icalollar indements to be .
+Jubbolica With I ODO TUTIOS.

+NONE

-B. Regional Agreements Describe any regional agreements or arrangements to be supported with YOBG funds.
-NONE C. Funded Programs, Placements, Services, Strategies and/or System Enhancements Using the template on the next page, describe the programs, placements, services, strategies, and system enhancements to be funded through the YOBG program.
+C. Funded Programs, Placements, Services, Strategies and/or System Enhancements

+Using the template on the next page, describe the programs, placements, services, strategies, and system enhancements to be funded through the YOBG program.
 Explain how they complement or coordinate with the programs, strategies and system enhancements to be funded through the JJCPA program.

-YOBG Funded Program, Placement, Service, Strategy and/or System Enhancement This template should be copied as many times as needed to capture every program, placement, service, strategy, and system enhancement you plan to fund next year.
-Program Name:
+YOBG Funded Program, Placement, Service, Strategy and/or System Enhancement

+This template should be copied as many times as needed to capture every program, placement, service, strategy, and system enhancement you plan to fund next year.

+Program l Name: ----------- -------

-Juvenile Review Program (JRB) Nature of Coordination with JJCPA:
+Juvenile Review Program (JRB)

+Nature of Coordination with JJCPA:

-JRB is a diversion/intervention program to reduce chances of a minor ending up on the Early Intervention Program.
-A program serving families with children placed on probation prior to age 15 with at risk behavior Description:
+JRB is a diversion/intervention program to reduce chances of a minor ending up on the Early Intervention Program (EIP).
+The EIP program serves families with children placed on probation prior to age 15 with at risk behavior

+Description: